 If you are planning to work in Canada, you may want to consider the following strategies to maximize your job prospects.

-These four tips will help you get ahead of your competition and optimize your employability:
+These five tips will help you get ahead of your competition and optimize your employability:

 1. Research Your Profession in Canada